Medicare Provider Enrollment: Strategies for Denials, Revocations and Appeals

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to healthcare counsel on appealing Medicare enrollment denials and revocations.
+This CLE course will provide guidance to healthcare counsel on appealing Medicare enrollment denials and revocations.
 The panel will dicuss the impact of the CMS final rule that expanded its authority to revoke billing privileges and what healthcare providers and suppliers should do in light of the final rule.

 - New CMS rule—expanded authority